KxSystems/docs-v1/docs/ref/metadata.md

 q)key `.q
 ``neg`not`null`string`reciprocal`floor`ceiling`signum`mod`xbar`xlog`and`or`ea..
 ```
-So is the root namespace.
+So is the default namespace.
 ```q
 q)key `           /list namespaces in the root `q`Q`h`o`util`rx